 Advantages of Registering Shipping Vessels in the Cayman Islands

-The Cayman Islands Shipping Registry (CISR) is a Category One British Registry, able to register any vessel of any size, age and type (except commercial fishing yachts), from small pleasure yachts to super tankers, provided the relevant standards are met.
-CISR is recognised the world over as the leading registry for super yachts and has the highest registered tonnage of such vessels in the world.
+The Cayman Islands Shipping Registry (CISR) is recognised the world over as the leading registry for super yachts and has the highest registered tonnage of such vessels in the world.

-Some of the many advantages of registering in the Cayman Islands are:
+Some of the many advantages of registering shipping vessels in the Cayman Islands are:

 • Any vessel registered in the Cayman Islands is a “British ship” and is entitled to fly the Red Ensign flag (with or without the Cayman Islands insignia), and is under the protection of the Royal Navy.